Rackspace Ransomware Ruining Holiday Cheer

 What Happened?

-You may be aware of the ransomware breach two weeks ago at Rackspace NASDAQ: RXT, and the dramatic impact its having this holiday season on businesses who depend on Rackspace’s Hosted Exchange (read details here).
+You may be aware of the ransomware breach two weeks ago at Rackspace NASDAQ: RXT.
+You may not know of the dramatic impact its having this holiday season on businesses who depend on Rackspace’s Hosted Exchange (read details here).
 Rackspace hasn’t gotten much done since, promising desperate clients at year end that data recovery will start “soon.”
-They’ve tapped CrowdStrike to deploy Endpoint Detection & Response tools (EDR) and send an army to conduct a mountain of recovery-focused services to make up for massive cybersecurity oversight.
+They’ve tapped CrowdStrike to deploy Endpoint Detection & Response tools (EDR).
+They’ve sent a small army to spread holiday cheer.
+These happy elves will conduct a mountain of recovery-focused services to make up for massive cybersecurity oversight.

 What Can Be Done?